AutotronicCommunity/Honda_Keihin_KLine_Protocol/README.md

 * For example the data request Table 13 = 72 05 71 13 CS Then the checksum value = (100 - (72 + 05 + 71 + 13)) AND FF , result CS = 05
 * So the data request table 13 = 72 05 71 13 05

-All processes are carried out for a maximum of 2 seconds otherwise the ECU will sleep again.
-For that, do step 1 and step 2 sequentially

 #### K-LINE SCHEMATIC
 ![IMAGE](https://github.com/AutotronicCommunity/Honda_Keihin_KLine_Protocol/blob/main/FTDI%20KLINE.png)